 So before I start to discuss what I think are currently some of the best examples of pellet grills with WiFi/App functionality for different budgets, we need to clear something up.
 Bluetooth is not WiFi.
 Bluetooth is purely for one on one communication between two devices, over a relatively short distance.
 Fitting WiFi into a pellet grill, on the other hand, can directly connect to a WiFi-enabled internet router.
 Hence, with a proper setup, a WiFi-enabled pellet grill/smoker can be controlled from anywhere in the world with a WiFi/Cellular connection.

 Why is this important to point out?
 Well, some pellet grill manufacturers offer control panels with both Bluetooth and WiFi, Camp Chef being an example.
 However, there are several pellet grill brands (Cuisinart and Pit Boss) who are fitting control panels which purely feature Bluetooth connectivity.
 There is nothing wrong with this per se, these are generally budget grills, and the cost is kept down by including just Bluetooth connectivity.
 However, I think there are quite a lot of people who do not understand the difference between Bluetooth and WiFi.
-Hence, they see a promotional image of a phone with an app next to the grill and think they can monitor/control the grill for anywhere they like.
+Hence, they see a promotional image of a phone with an app next to the grill and think they can monitor/control the grill from anywhere they like.

 The reality is with purely a Bluetooth connection on the pellet grill you will be able to monitor/control the pellet grill/smoker from within your own yard/garden and maybe from within your home if you’re lucky.
 If your home is made from timber you will likely have fewer connection problems.
 However, the more insulation, and particularly foil based insulation in your home the harder it will be to maintain a stable Bluetooth connection.
 This is not to say that WiFi connections do not have their limitations, they definitely do.
 However, there are many more options to improve WiFi connections/signal strength with WiFi hot spots/repeaters etc.